 Six months in, when all fingers and toes were accounted for, the Doctor again approached my parents, this time warning about probable mental defects.
 Again, even though they admit they were tremendously nervous about what the Lord may be asking them to do, my parents responded with the fact that there was no doubt that they wanted their baby.

-And because of this, I am here today, with two kids of my own.
+And because of this, I am here today, with three kids of my own.

 Thank you, Mom and Dad, for not even questioning.
 Thank you for desiring me, even though you thought I might be a tremendously difficult child to raise.
 We all grieve knowing that there is a brother or sister whose spot should have been filled at our table growing up, but rejoice knowing that God’s plan was, and still is perfect.